 Baião is a small, rural town on the North side of the River Douro.
-Here, the landscape is an interesting mix of agricultural valleys, green slopes and granite houses along side a small selection of good ...2 villas 1hr Porto Int
+Here, the landscape is a mix of agricultural valleys, green slopes and granite houses alongside a small selection of restaurants and shops.2 villas 1hr Porto Int

-Lamego is a beautiful town of historical and cultural importance within the Douro Valley where the buildings are elegant and the streets are laced with pavement cafés.
-Although sometimes a quiet place, e...2 villas 1hr 40mins Porto Int
+Lamego is a beautiful town of historical and cultural importance within the Douro Valley where the buildings are elegant and the streets are laced with pavement cafés.2 villas 1hr 40mins Porto Int

-Resende, a town full of Portuguese character, stands on the slopes of the Serra do Montemuro Mountain and offers superb views over the River Douro.
-Famous for its production of fruit, particularly cherries, Res...2 villas 1hr 35mins Porto Int
+Resende, famous for its cherries, is a town full of Portuguese character; standing on the slopes of the Serra do Montemuro Mountain and offers superb views over the River Douro.2 villas 1hr 35mins Porto Int

-Surrounded by sloping vineyards and colourful fruit trees, the small town of Armamar, is a fine example of picturesque communities within the Douro.
-The Church of São Miguel, allegedly built with the sto...1 villa 1hr 40mins Porto Int
+Surrounded by sloping vineyards and colourful fruit trees, the small town of Armamar, is a fine example of a picturesque community within the Douro Valley.1 villa 1hr 40mins Porto Int

-Folgoso is a historic riverside village in the heart of the Alto Douro region, boasting stunning views of the river Douro and a fine selection of restaurants, serving both authentic and modern Portuguese cuisi...1 villa 1hr 35mins Porto Int
+Folgoso is a historic riverside village in the heart of the Alto Douro region, boasting stunning views of the river Douro and a selection of restaurants, serving both authentic and modern Portuguese cuisine.1 villa 1hr 35mins Porto Int

-Perhaps less rural than some of its neighbouring villages, Lousada is a small town forty five kilometers East of Porto.
-Here the streets are lined with colourful buildings and interesting architecture as well a...1 villa 35mins Porto Int
+Lousada is a small town forty-five kilometres east of Porto.
+Here the streets are lined with colourful buildings and interesting architecture as well as more modern bars, restaurants and shops.1 villa 35mins Porto Int

-Deep in the Douro Valley, Tabuaço is a small town within forty five minutes of both Lamego and Régua.
-Rich in history and archeological wealth, visiting the town of Tabuaço is like stepping...1 villa 2hrs Porto Int
+Set deep in the Douro Valley, Tabuaço is a small town within forty-five minutes of both Lamego and Régua.
+Rich in history and archaeological wealth, visiting the town of Tabuaço is like stepping back in time.1 villa 2hrs Porto Int